deniskrut/Vehicle-Detection/README.md

     heat_threshold *= look_back_count
 ```

-Here's an example result showing the heatmap and bounding boxes overlaid on a frame of video:
+Here's an example result showing the heat map and bounding boxes overlaid on a frame of video:

-![Hetmap in video frame][image5]
+![Heat map in video frame][image5]

 ---